tynix5/echo_locate/README.md

 # echo_locate
 A sound-based trilateratation system using a distributed array of microphones.
-The trilateration method used is Time Distance of Arrival (TDoA), measuring the delays between identical peaks in microphone samples, then calculating position using nonlinear least squares.
+The trilateration method used is Time Difference of Arrival (TDoA), measuring the delays between identical peaks in microphone samples, then calculating position using nonlinear least squares.
+This version using 3 distributed microphones at the points (0, 0), (1, 0), and (1, 1) in the cartesian plane.

 ## /firmware

 ### firmware/echo_locate
-#### /Core
-- Contains the source (*Core/Src/main.c*) and include folders/files
+Contains the STM32CubeIDE project source code and included libraries
-#### /Debug
-- Contains binaries and object files
-#### /Drivers
-- Contains relevant CMSIS_DSP signal processing libraries

 ### firmware/scripts
 - Python scripts for printing and graphing received event locations.
 Run using command *python plotter.py*